 Manitoba has been making a lot of noise lately, and it’s not just the echoes of “Braaaps!” coming from its snowmobile trails.
-Manitoba has claimed SnoRiders’ SledTown ShowDown championships for two years in a row, thanks to Lac du Bonnet and Flin Flon.
+Manitoba has claimed SnoRiders’ SledTown ShowDown championships for three of the last four years, thanks to Lac du Bonnet (2021) and Flin Flon (2020, 2022).
 And it’s not like those are the only two destinations worth getting excited about.
 Manitoba has an exceptional amount of sled-worthy trails, but for the sake of time, we’ve condensed the best of the best to 10 locations.

 Here’s a list of the top 10 best places to go snowmobiling in Manitoba: